flemm0/PM_566/01-assignment/README.md

     ##    0%   10%   20%   30%   40%   50%   60%   70%   80%   90%  100%
     ##  -0.1   3.7   5.3   7.0   8.5  10.1  12.0  14.7  18.6  27.0 251.0

-Looks like 10% of the data lie between concentration levels of 27 and 251.
+Looks like 10% of the 2004 data lie between high PM 2.5 concentration levels of 27 and 251.

 ``` r
 summary(data_2019$Daily.Mean.PM2.5.Concentration)